 Labyrinth walks have been used for centuries and in many cultures as a tool for prayer, healing, and personal and spiritual growth.
 Walking a labyrinth has something to offer everyone.
 It can get creative juices flowing, help with grief, anger, a physical challenge or illness, encourage gratitude, or simply give time to reflect on life.

-The event is FREE, and donations will be accepted.
+We’ll be doing these quarterly, so sign up at the bottom of our Home Page to receive our e-newsletters and keep checking back here, and we’ll let you know when the next Labyrinth Walk will take place.
+The event is always FREE, and donations will be accepted.
 First-timers are welcome and encouraged!
 Social distancing practices will be observed and masks will be required.